 In September 2020, FASB issued ASU 2020-07 - Not-for-Profit Entities (Topic 958), Presentation and Disclosures by NFP Entities for Contributed Nonfinancial Assets.
 The amendments in this Update apply to NFP that receive contributed nonfinancial assets.
 Contribution revenue may be presented in the financial statements using different terms (for example, gifts, donations, grants, gifts-in-kind, donated services, or other terms).
 The amendments address presentation and disclosure of contributed nonfinancial assets.
 The main provisions in this amendment require that a NFP (1) present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.
-(2) Also, a NFP discloses a disaggregation of the amount of contributed nonfinancial assets recognized within the statement of activities by category that depicts the type of contributed nonfinancial assets.
-The impact of adopting this guidance is reflected in the financial statements and did not have a significant impact on the financial statement disclosures.
+(2) Also, a NFP disclose a disaggregation of the amount of contributed nonfinancial assets recognized within the statement of activities by category that depicts the type of contributed nonfinancial assets.
+The impact of adopting this guidance is reflected in the financial statements for the fiscal year ended June 30, 2023; and did not have a significant impact on the financial statement disclosures.